Code-Institute-Submissions/pawoods-project2/README.md

 ### Local Deployment

-To access this [GitHub Repository](https://github.com/pawoods/project2) locally, you can follow the below guides to either clone or fork to repo.
+To access this [GitHub Repository](https://github.com/pawoods/project2) locally, you can follow the below guides to either clone or fork the repo.

 #### Cloning